Best AI Logo Generators Compared (2026)

 Which AI logo generator is best for me?

 It depends on the job.
-If you just need a polished logo file fast, Looka or Brandmark are strong.
+If you just need a polished logo file fast, Looka or Brandmark are solid.
 If you're a designer who wants full control of a canvas, Recraft or Kittl fit best.
-If you want one brand to travel from logo to brand kit to social posts to a short brand video without rebuilding it in five tools, that end-to-end continuity is where Vectura is aimed.
+If you want one brand to travel from logo to brand kit to a short brand video — and to keep refining the mark by just describing what you want — without rebuilding it in five tools, that end-to-end continuity is where Vectura is aimed.

 Is there a free option?